Phase 2

 The policy should identify the primary mechanisms by which your organisation intends to meet its commitments on commodity-linked deforestation, conversion, and associated human rights abuses, which typically include (but are not necessarily limited to):

-• Engage with and support your clients/holdings to achieve the standards laid out in your policy and your requirements, and work with them to remediate any past cases of deforestation, conversion, or human rights abuses, as opposed to immediately withdrawing finance from clients/holdings who are not yet compliant with the policy requirements
+• Engagement: engage with and support your clients/holdings to achieve the standards laid out in your policy and your requirements, and work with them to remediate any past cases of deforestation, conversion, or human rights abuses, as opposed to immediately withdrawing finance from clients/holdings who are not yet compliant with the policy requirements.
+Work with clients to develop ambitious alternative targets where these may have been missed.

-• Commit to publicly report on the progress your organisation is making in implementing your policy and achieving the stated goals and targets
+• Reporting: commit to publicly report on the progress your organisation is making in implementing your policy and achieving the stated goals and targets.

 Publicly publishing your policy will send a clear statement to your clients/holdings that you are aware of the importance of addressing deforestation, conversion, and associated human rights abuse risk, and enable external stakeholders to hold you accountable for the progress towards your policy.